gouravkhator/Say-Recipes/README.md

 - `npm run build`: Builds the webapp for production to the `build` folder.

 ## Notes for Developers

+- Don't add any `bugs`, `homepage`, or `repository` urls/fields in the `package.json`:

+  - When I had put those fields in the `package.json`, ReactJS thought to serve the static files like css and optimized build of js files from `https://<hostname>:<port>/<my-git-profile-username>/<repo-name>/<static-file-name>`, instead of the usual url: `https://<hostname>:<port>/<static-file-name>`, and this issue led to 404 not found of that static file..
+  - Have to check more why this was the case/issue.
+But for now, I don't need those fields mandatorily.

 - Before deploying to **netlify**, remember below points: